dan-yordanov/BMP-Editor/README.md

 1. Full filepath of the bmp file to be edited
 2. Full filepath of the output edited bmp file
 3. A string of characters resembling instructions
-    - a - Flip the image around vertical axis
+    - a - Flip the image around it's vertical axis
-    - b - Invert the image
+    - b - Invert the image i.e. invert the color of each pixel
     - c - Rotate the image 90 degrees to the right
     - d - Stop reading instructions

 If no argument is given the user will be prompted to enter an input for the repectful variable.
 Note: UTF-8 encoding should be enabled to display Cyrillic letters in the cmd console properly.
-In Windows cmd the command to do thats is "chcp 65001" and it is inclded in the build batch file.
+In Windows cmd the command to do thats is "chcp 65001" and it is inclded in the `build.bat` batch file.

 ### References